dmj17b/Brax_WS/README.md

 Given the importance of contact modeling between the wheels of the robot and other surfaces, the wheels include two additional modeling parameters in the yaml file:
 1. `friction`: The friction parameter of the wheels includes 3 terms, representing planar friction, torsional friction, and rolling friction in that order.
 For more information, visit: [MuJoCo XML Reference: friction](https://mujoco.readthedocs.io/en/stable/XMLreference.html#body-geom-friction)
 2. `solref`: This parameter is used in MuJoCo to adjust the contact dynamics between geometries.
 The two values in the solref array are [time_constant, damping_ratio].
 These values allow us to model "squishy" wheels that absorb impacts.
 For more information, visit: [MuJoCo XML Reference: solref](https://mujoco.readthedocs.io/en/stable/modeling.html#reference)

+### Important Notes for Model Parameters:
+- ALL inertias are approximated by the assigned mass and associated geometry.
+It is possible to assign a full inertial matrix, but this is left out for now.
+- Any unassigned parameters are set to MuJoCo defaults.
+-

 ## Adjusting Motor Models and Joint Parameters: